raystack/siren/docs/docs/tour/alerting_rules_and_subscription/5subscribing_alert_notifications.md

 </Tabs>

-We also expect notifications have been published to the receiver id `1` and `2` similar with the [previous part](./4_sending_notifications_to_receiver.md).
-You can check a new notification is already added in `./out-file-sink1.json` and `./out-file-sink2.json` with this value.
+We also expect notifications have been published to the receiver id `2`.
+You can check a new notification is already added in `./out-file-sink2.json` with this value.

 ```json
 {"environment":"integration","generatorUrl":"","groupKey":"{}:{severity=\"WARNING\"}","metricName":"test_alert","metricValue":"1","numAlertsFiring":1,"resource":"test_alert","routing_method":"subscribers","service":"some-service","severity":"WARNING","status":"firing","team":"odpf","template":"alert_test"}
 ```

+## What Next?

+This is the end of `alerting rules and subscription` tour.
+If you want to know how to send on-demand notification to a receiver, you could check the [first tour](../notifications/1sending_notifications_overview.md).

+Apart from the tour, we recommend completing the [guides](../../guides/overview.md).
+You could also check out the remainder of the documentation in the [reference](../../reference/server_configuration.md) and [concepts](../../concepts/overview.md) sections for your specific areas of interest.
+We've aimed to provide as much documentation as we can for the various components of Siren to give you a full understanding of Siren's surface area.
+If you are interested to contribute, check out the [contribution](../../contribute/contribution.md) page.